 This holiday was proposed in 2015 by the Truth and Reconciliation Commission of Canada, which under Action 80 called upon the federal government, in collaboration with Indigenous peoples, to establish a statutory holiday “to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”

-To mark the day, flags at City Hall and civic centres will be lowered to half-mast and the Toronto sign will be lit orange on September 30.
-The Survivors Flag will also be flown at half-mast at City Hall.
-The Survivors Flag is an expression of remembrance, meant to honour residential school survivors and all the lives and communities impacted by the residential school system in Canada.
-For more information on the Flag, visit the National Centre for Truth and Reconciliation.
+To mark the day, flags at City Hall, civic centres and other City facilities were lowered to half-mast and the TORONTO sign was lit orange on September 30.
+The Survivors Flag – an expression of remembrance, meant to honour residential school survivors and all the lives and communities impacted by the residential school system in Canada – was flown at half-mast at City Hall and civic centres.

 The City of Toronto is committed towards advancing truth, justice and reconciliation, and is making progress in advancing the actions of its first Reconciliation Action Plan.